pcardona34/apps-within-nextspace/README.md

 ﻿# apps-within-nextspace

 ## Purposes
-1) Testing and Automating Apps installation within the [NEXTSPACE](https://github.com/trunkmaster/nextspace) environment.
+1) Testing and Automating Frameworks and Apps installation within the [NEXTSPACE](https://github.com/trunkmaster/nextspace) environment.
 2) When it does not yet exist, adding a French translation of the UI.
 3) Submitting Pull Requests to the maintainers of the respective projects if necessary.